-January 12, 2005: Apple reports record earnings for the preceding three months, with holiday sales of the iPod and demand for the latest iBook giving the company a four-fold increase in profits.
+January 12, 2005: Apple reports record earnings for the preceding three months.
+Holiday sales of the iPod, and demand for the latest iBook, give the company a four-fold increase in profits.

 In 2005, however, Apple was still climbing.
 The iPod-fueled earnings wowed investors who still remembered the painfully bad old days of the 1990s.

 In Apple’s January 12, 2005, earnings report, Cupertino revealed that it made sales of $3.49 billion the previous previous quarter.
-That amounted to a massive 75 percent increase on the $2 billion it made during the same period the year before.
+That amounted to a massive 75% increase on the $2 billion it made during the same period the year before.

 Net profit for the quarter skyrocketed to $295 million, up from $63 million for the same quarter in 2004.

-Demand for the iPod could hardly have been greater, with the product line seeing a whopping 525 percent unit growth in the preceding three months.
-In all, it occupied around 65 percent of the portable music player market.
+Demand for the iPod could hardly have been greater, with the product line seeing a whopping 525% unit growth in the preceding three months.
+In all, it commanded approximately 65% of the portable music player market.

 Apple wins with iTunes and Apple Stores, too

 But Apple wasn’t a one-trick pony, either.
 While the iTunes music store pioneered a whole new way to sell music, Apple’s online store went from strength to strength.
 In the non-digital world, brick-and-mortar Apple Stores continued to expand.
 (Apple had just opened its first store outside the United States.)

 Looking back from today’s vantage point, what is so impressive about Apple in 2005 was the way the company managed to juggle its different products so effectively.
 Sure, the iPod was the big focus — and the product line was about to benefit from the arrival of the newly announced iPod shuffle — but there was plenty of innovation happening elsewhere, too.

 It was an exciting time to be an Apple fan.
 And, although we didn’t know it at the time, the best was yet to come.